grugnoymeme/flipperzero-CLI-wifi-cracker/README.md

 `* remember to rename "wordlist.txt" the word list or the dictionary you are using."`

 ### Extarcion of .pcap file.
-You can automatize the extraction of .pcap files from flipper zero, using the @0xchocolate 's companion app, of the @justcallmekoko 's ESP32marauder.
+You can automatize the extraction of .pcap files from flipper zero, using the [@0xchocolate](https://github.com/0xchocolate) 's companion app, of the [@JustCallMeKoKo's](https://github.com/justcallmekoko) ESP32marauder.
 Once you've connected the devboard and opened the app,follow these instructions:
 ```
 Menu
 Apps
 GPIO
 [ESP32] WiFi Marauder
 Scripts
 [+]ADD SCRIPT
 < Enter a name for your script >
 Save
 < Select your script >
 [+]EDIT STAGES
 [+]ADD STAGE
 [+]Deauth
 < Select Deauth >
 Timeout 1
 Save
 Back
 [+]ADD STAGE
 [+]Sniff RAW
 < Select Sniff RAW >
 Timeout 15 (or 10, maybe also 5 is ok)
 Save
 Back
 Back
 [*]SAVE
 ```

+---
-### Disclaimer
+# Disclaimer
 This tool is not developed by the Flipper Zero staff.
-Please note that this payload is for educational purposes only and should not be used for illegal activities.
+Please note that the code you find on this repo is only proposed for educational purposes and should NEVER be used for illegal activities.